whalelinguni/PortableApps.com-Auto-Icon-Creator/README.md

 Just run the script, and drag the main exe to the console window.
 Thats it.
 Well and press enter I guess.

+ehhh huh.
+something broke. fails on the first run, but works on the second.
+Must be looking for something that gets created during the run.
+I'll look at it later.
+Maybe.